 There has been considerable debate over the wearing of face coverings in public places, and that this debate has now extended to their use in schools.
-The government issued guidance to schools on 26th August 2020.

 In order to allay any anxieties, and to reduce confusion about what is required, the school has decided to take the following proactive measures.
 These measures supersede any previous references to face masks or coverings in communications with parents: